 Fosmon Wireless Remote Control Outlet

 Like you would probably expect, the Fosmon Wireless Remote Control Outlet allows you to remotely turn your outdoor and indoor lighting on and off.
-It does this with the aid of Fosmon’s analogue IR remote control.
+It does this with the aid of Fosmon’s analogue RF remote control.
 And though this device was rather specifically with seasonal lamps and lights in mind, it could actually be put to a lot of different purposes.

 Properly installed, it would be very convenient to be able to activate outside exterior lights near your home as you left for your vehicle, or as you approached your place at night.
 The effective distance of the remote is about 80ft.
 Potentially quite useful for TVs, sprinkler systems, aquariums, humidifiers, and so forth.